HWHardsoft/AZ-Touch-Pi0-Weather/README.md

 # Notes about
 Because the wiring of the TFT is different to the overlay rpi-display it was needed to recompile the original rpi-display overlay.
 You will find the changed source and the new compiled file here.

+I've tried to run the sources of WeatherPi_TFT on the latest version of Raspbian OS but without any success.
+It looks like Pygame will not be able to redirect the video output to /fbcon/fb1 .

 # License